Heimdall-SBOM/heimdall/tests/README.md

 - **ComponentInfo**: Component metadata representation and management
 - **SBOMGenerator**: SBOM generation in SPDX and CycloneDX formats
 - **MetadataExtractor**: Binary file analysis and metadata extraction
+- **DWARFExtractor**: DWARF debug information extraction (LLVM-based)

+## Important Thread-Safety Limitations

+**⚠️ CRITICAL: DWARF Tests Are Not Thread-Safe**

+The DWARF extraction functionality uses LLVM's DWARF libraries, which are **NOT thread-safe**.
+Concurrent DWARF tests have been removed to prevent segmentation faults and crashes.

+**What This Means:**
+- Cannot run multiple `DWARFExtractor` instances simultaneously
+- Cannot use DWARF functionality from multiple threads
+- Concurrent tests have been removed from the test suite
+- All DWARF operations must be performed serially

+**For More Information:**
+- See `heimdall-limitations.md` for detailed thread-safety documentation
+- Check test file headers for specific thread-safety warnings
+- Review `DWARFExtractor.hpp` for usage guidelines

 ## Test Structure